Spectral inequalities for nonnegative tensors and their tropical analogues: Tropical spectral radius of nonnegative tensors

 \end{corollary} The next corollary follows from~\eqref{chartropeigten1}. \begin{corollary} Let $D\subset \R^m$ be a convex set.
 Assume that $\cT:D\to \R_+^{n^{\times d}}$ is logconvex.
 Then $\rho_{\trop}(\cT):D\to\R_+$ is logconvex.

 \end{corollary}

 \begin{rem} It follows from the above linear programming formulations that $\log\rho_{\trop}$ coincides with the value of an ergodic Markov decision process (MDP), i.e., a one player stochastic game with mean payoff~\cite{whittle86}, in which the state space is $[n]$.
 This game appears to be ``a degeneration'' of the game with entropic payment in Remark~\ref{rem-ergodiccontrol}, in which now, the action spaces become finite.
 Let us describe this MDP.
 In a given state $j$, the set of actions consists of $\{(j,i_2,\dots,i_d)\in \bar{\support}(\cT)\}$, the player receives the payment $\log t_{j,i_2,\dots ,i_d}$, the next state become $k$ with probability $|\{2\leq \ell\leq d\mid i_\ell =k\}|/(d-1)$, and $\log \rho_{\trop}$ represents the best mean payoff per time unit.
 Then, the digraphs $\gamma$ arising in the combinatorial characterization~\eqref{chartropeigten1} correspond to feedback policies, and this characterization shows that $\log \rho_{\trop}$ is the supremum of the ergodic payments attached to the different feedback policies, a general property of ergodic Markov decision processes~\cite[Prop.~7.2]{AG03}.
-The dual variables $\mu_{i_1,\dots,i_d}$ represent an {\em occupation measure}, giving the frequency at which an action $(i_1,\dots,i_d)$ is played. \end{rem}
+The dual variables $\mu_{i_1,\dots,i_d}$ represent an {\em occupation measure}, giving the frequency at which an action $(i_1,\dots,i_d)$ is played. \end{rem} \begin{example} Take $n=2$ and $d=4$.
+Then, the general tropical eigenproblem can be written as follows,